-Get in touch with small businesses in your area and ask if they’re in need of a videographer.
-Remember, don’t say you’re starting out and don’t charge too little.
+Get in touch with small businesses in your area and ask if they need a videographer.
+Remember, don’t say you’re starting and don’t charge too little.
 Both these factors will impact how your client views you and it’s important to make a strong first impression.

 Learn how to use software like Adobe Premiere Pro CC, Adobe Premiere Elements, Final Cut Pro, and more.
-Follow popular bloggers online and see what the current trends are and identify what’s the next big thing to stay ahead of the competition.
+Follow popular bloggers online and see what the current trends are and identify what is the next big thing to stay ahead of the competition.

 5) Writing or Content Marketing

-For instance, according to the rates guidebook titled How Much Should I Charge, white paper writers charge an average of $107/hour.
+For instance, according to the rates guidebook titled How Much Should I Charge, white paper writers, charge an average of $107/hour.
 General speech writers, on the other hand, charges $81/hour.
-Looking at the hourly rate of top writers in Upwork, the highest is asking for $125/hour.
+Looking at the hourly rate of the top writers at Upwork, the highest is asking for $125/hour.

 To complicate matters, some writers are charging based on the project, especially for those who write great pieces at breakneck speed.
-Heck, there are some claiming that they can make $250 an hour, which is certainly achievable if you’ve reached total mastery in writing.
+Heck, some are claiming that they can make $250 an hour, which is certainly achievable if you’ve reached total mastery in writing.

 To reach this level, you’ll need to write a lot and read a lot.
 Doing both will help you churn out drafts that are easier to edit, saving you more time resulting in more projects being covered.